Four DIY Projects That Help Pay for Themselves

 Obviously, you can save money by doing repairs, renovations or changes in your home yourself.
 But some jobs can even pay for themselves.

 We’re not talking here about things like painting a bathroom or putting a tile backsplash behind the kitchen counters.
 We’re talking about ways of cutting back or saving on energy in your home by means of repairs or renovations.

-Here are four possible ideas:
+Here are four possible ideas to save money:

-Change lighting fixtures – Perhaps the easiest fix of all is putting LED bulbs in your overhead can lights.
+Perhaps the easiest fix of all is putting LED bulbs in your overhead can lights.
 LEDs or light emitting diodes are more energy efficient as well as being brighter and longer-lasting than incandescents or even CFLs (compact fluorescents).

 According to Consumer Reports, LEDs use about 80 to 85 percent less electricity than incandescent lights.
 Even so, LED prices were pretty costly a few years ago.
 But now you’ll find LED can lights cost from $10 to $20.
 The lower the price, of course, the more quickly the bulbs pay for themselves, but try to make sure you’re getting good quality bulbs.
 Until recently, you had to buy a retrofit kit for the can to insert the LED bulb.
 Now you can screw an LED bulb right into the socket – no problem.

 An LED can last up to 25 times longer than a similar incandescent bulb; it also burns cooler.
 According to a local utility company calculator, if you buy 10 reflector LEDs to replace incandescents in ceiling can lights, your total average savings can be as much as $90 a year depending on the wattage of bulbs.
 Many Arizona utilities like SRP and APS offer discounts for LEDs bought at participating retailers.